Experience Engage Enable

 |Extreme or wet weather||

-Days predicted to be above 35ºC, high winds, extreme bush fire danger and dust storms may result in the excursion being modified, postponed or cancelled.
+Days predicted to be above 35ºC, high winds, extreme bush fire danger and dust storms may result in the incursion being modified, postponed or cancelled.

 Cancellations with less than three school weeks' notice will incur a $500 administration fee.
 This does not apply to cancellations due to weather, fire danger or COVID-19 restrictions.

-Students will be introduced to the techniques of mobile documentary film making.
-They will create an informative and entertaining documentary on iPads showcasing the incredible habitats within the Field of Mars Reserve.
+Students will be introduced to the techniques of documentary film making.
+They will create an informative and entertaining documentary on iPads showcasing the habitat features of natural areas in and around your school.

 In the classroom, students will be introduced to the process of documentary making.
 A Field of Mars produced documentary is shown to outline the production steps, narration, camera techniques and editing.

-During this session each class will operate in a variety of bushland locations.
-Students will be working in groups of 2 or 3.
+During this session each class will operate in a variety of natural locations.
+Students will be working in groups of 2.

 At each location students will develop a script through field observations and research using a variety of multimodal digital texts.